vinayadari/vinayadari/README.md

 ## 🌐 Web Developer | Tech Enthusiast | Lifelong Learner

-I’m passionate about building clean, user-friendly websites and always striving to improve my skills.
+I’m passionate about building websites that solve real world problems and striving to improve my skills.
 I consider myself a work in progress — continuously evolving with each project I take on.

 - 🌍 Based in **India**
 - 📫 Reach me at: [vinayadari00@gmail.com](mailto:vinayadari00@gmail.com)